A minimum of 64 UCAS points

 Students are expected to study and complete 120 credits per year, which comprises six modules of study per academic level/year.
 All modules are mandatory study, which reflects the essential underpinning skills and knowledge required to apply across a variety of contexts within the canine industry.

-In Year 1 (Level 4), you will develop essential knowledge and skills in canine husbandry & handling, animal biology, principles of disease, and the role of zoos in species conservation.
+In Year 1 (Level 4), you will develop essential knowledge and skills in canine husbandry & handling, canine anatomy & physiology, canine training & behaviour, and the role of dogs in society.
 A heavy emphasis at Level 4 study will also be placed on the development of academic skills via regular tutoring with an assigned course manager.

-Year 2 (Level 5) sees a shift in emphasis towards more industry-specific skills and research-informed knowledge, including themes in zoo nutrition, record keeping, zoo animal behaviour and training.
-A two-four week (equivalent) work placement or field course is also included as part of the programme, either within the UK or overseas.
+Year 2 (Level 5) sees a shift in emphasis towards more industry-specific skills and research-informed knowledge, including canine sensory perception, canine behavioural issues, and fitness & performance of canine athletes.
+A four-week (equivalent) work placement is also completed either full or part time.

 - Canine Husbandry & Welfare